djspiewak/shims/README.md

 ## Features

+At present, the only non-typeclass feature which shims provides is a default right-projected syntax for `scala.util.Either`.
+It provides this primarily in lieu of providing an `EitherLike`, which may change in the future.
+The syntax also provides scalaz-style symbolic aliases for `Either`, so you can use it without tearing your hair out.
+The syntax can be brought in by importing `shims.syntax.either._`

+### Typeclasses

+*TODO*

+### Type Shapes

+*TODO*

+### Providing Instances

+*TODO*

+## What Shims is NOT

+Shims is *not* a replacement for scalaz or cats!
+It is not a competitor.
+It does not fill the same needs.
+If you think you need shims and you're not an upstream library author, chances are you actually need scalaz or cats.
+Shims is a compatibility layer, nothing more.
+If you're writing a "downstream" project (i.e. you deploy to a server, instead of to bintray/sonatype), you should absolutely not see "shims" in your SBT files.

+## Contributing

 This is a lazily-evaluated library.
-Currently, it contains only just enough to make [emm](https://github.com/djspiewak/emm) operational.
+Currently, it contains only just enough to make [emm](https://github.com/djspiewak/emm) and [http4s](http://http4s.org) operational.
 If you need more than that, PRs are very much welcome.
 Please note that this is a compatibility layer *specifically* for typeclasses!
 It is not a replacement for scalaz *or* cats.
 For example, we will not implement an `Xor` (or `\/`) delegate.  `State`, `Kleisli` and anything ending in `T` are similarly out of scope.
 The whole point is just to write code which works with either cats or scalaz typeclasses, where they are equivalent.
 I reserve the right to be pointlessly opinionated about what is and isn't out of scope.

-## What Shims is NOT

-Shims is *not* a replacement for scalaz or cats!
-It is not a competitor.
-It does not fill the same needs.
-If you think you need shims and you're not an upstream library author, chances are you actually need scalaz or cats.
-Shims is a compatibility layer, nothing more.
-If you're writing a "downstream" project (i.e. you deploy to a server, instead of to bintray/sonatype), you should absolutely not see "shims" in your SBT files.
+Also, when we implement something, I reserve the right to be pointlessly opinionated about the names and types thereof.
+So basically, welcome to my bikeshed.  :-)